citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the delivery group.
 If the delivery group is present in a delivery group folder,             specify the name in this format: {delivery group folder path plus delivery group name}.
-For example, FolderName1|FolderName2|DeliveryGroupName. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. tagRestriction := "tagRestriction_example" // string | The tag name for restriction. (optional) async := true // bool | If `true`, the start menu applications will be queried as a background task.
+For example, FolderName1|FolderName2|DeliveryGroupName. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) tagRestriction := "tagRestriction_example" // string | The tag name for restriction. (optional) async := true // bool | If `true`, the start menu applications will be queried as a background task.
 This is recommended as this operation may cause a power action, turning on a machine in order to gather the data.
 This may take some time to run, and if it exceeds 90 seconds the request may time out.
 The task will have JobType GetStartMenuApplications.
 When the task is complete it will redirect to GetJobResults.
-The job's Parameters will contain properties:  * _Id_ - ID of the delivery group from which start menu applications are being obtained, * _Name_ - Name of the delivery group from which start menu applications are being obtained. * _MachineId_ - ID of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. * _MachineName_ - Name of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties:  * _Id_ - ID of the delivery group from which start menu applications are being obtained, * _Name_ - Name of the delivery group from which start menu applications are being obtained. * _MachineId_ - ID of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. * _MachineName_ - Name of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.DeliveryGroupsAPIsDAAS.DeliveryGroupsGetDeliveryGroupStartMenuApplications(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).TagRestriction(tagRestriction).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.DeliveryGroupsAPIsDAAS.DeliveryGroupsGetDeliveryGroupStartMenuApplications(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).TagRestriction(tagRestriction).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `DeliveryGroupsAPIsDAAS.DeliveryGroupsGetDeliveryGroupStartMenuApplications``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)